AwesomeMonday/awesomemonday.github.io/_posts/2022-04-25-Accenture-Data-Analysis.md

 glimpse(content)

-# some category has quotes on them and some don't, remove marks and change to lower case to keep consistency
+# some category names have quotes on them and some don't, remove marks and change to lower case to keep consistency

 content <- content %>%
   mutate(category = gsub('[\"]', '', category)) %>%